 Whether it’s billionaire Warren Buffett, banking chief Jamie Dimon or businessman-turned-politician Michael Bloomberg, the big names of the corporate world typically dominate the media headlines.
-However, there are many other entrepreneurs and business leaders who wield great influence to starting thier own business but don’t grab as much of the limelight.
+However, there are many other entrepreneurs and business leaders who wield great influence to starting their own business but don’t grab as much of the limelight.

 Let’s take a look at a handful of the influential business leaders you may be hearing more about in 2014:

 In 2010, Neil Blumenthal and three other students at The Wharton School at the University of Pennsylvania developed and co-founded the e-commerce eyewear company Warby Parker, naming it for two characters from the works of Beat Generation novelist Jack Kerouac.
 According to the company’s website, the goal of the four classmates was to make it simpler for consumers to choose eyewear and to offer retro-style, designer glasses at affordable prices.

 After initially driving sales through networking and word-of-mouth advertising, Warby Parker began attracting interest from investors and has expanded from its online store to open pop-up shops in Los Angeles, Nashville and San Francisco, as well as a flagship retail store in New York City.

 “A lot of companies don’t expect or ask their team members to come up with ideas, but we demand it,” Blumenthal told The New York Times in 2013.
 “It’s just everybody’s responsibility.”